adtzlr/ttb/docs/api/functions/power.md

 ## Power

-**Description:** Multiply a Tensor i-times by itself.
+Multiply a Tensor i-times by itself.
 Note that for a given Tensor C:
 - `i < 0` calculate the i-th power of inv(C)
 - `i == 0` calculate the identity tensor
 - `i > 0` calculate the i-th power of C